Fix Windows Error 0x8007042c (Firewall and Update Error)

 sfc /scannow

 We tested this on a Windows 10 PC with corrupted system files.
-SFC found and repaired 7 files.
+SFC found and repaired the corrupted files.
 After restarting, Windows Firewall and Update services started without error 0x8007042c.
-According to UMATechnology’s 3 simple methods, SFC + DISM together fix 10-15% of system file corruption issues.
+UMATechnology’s 3 simple methods also recommends SFC + DISM together to repair system file corruption contributing to this error.

 #Fix 6: Check Windows Firewall Dependencies